fictional-pancake/turbo-spork/tonyjournal.md

+###### 4/8/16
+This week the game became playable, although it isn't really fun and kind of sucks.
+It is now possible to move units between nodes as well as attack.
+I think we need to make it so that if you attack an enemy node, you can call your units off in the middle of the attack.
+Right now the game is too easily decided by one huge battle in which one side loses all of their units.
+There may also be some issues with the way nodes are layed out, because many configurations favor one side over the other.
+We might end up having it randomly choose from 10 or so configurations we've made that are balanced.
+We'll also need to start giving nodes unique characteristics to make the game more interesting.
+I'm not sure how much I care about improving graphics, but if we decide to we might want to give things some sort of texture and make units look better or move around the node they are at.

 ###### 4/1/16
 I learned that it is possible to draw graphics using a component called a JPanel, which is what are using for the graphics in our game.
 Right now